carla-simulator/carla/Docs/cont_contribution_guidelines.md

 # Contributing to CARLA

 The CARLA team is glad to accept contributions from anybody willing to collaborate.
 There are different ways to contribute to the project, depending on the capabilities of the contributor.
-The team will work as much as possible so that contributions are successfully integrated iN CARLA.
+The team will work as much as possible so that contributions are successfully integrated in CARLA.

 Take a look and don't hesitate!